KimMachineGun/mockc/README.md

 	mockc.Implements(Cache(nil))
 }
 ```
+If you want to customize the field names of the mock, use `mockc.SetFieldNamePrefix()` or `mockc.SetFieldNameSuffix()`.
+(Notice: These functions only work with constant string value.)
 #### 2. Generate Mock
 This command will generate mock with your mock generator.
 The `<package-pattern>` argument will be used for loading mock generator with [golang.org/x/tools/go/packages#Load](https://godoc.org/golang.org/x/tools/go/packages#Load).
 If it's not provided, `.` will be used.
 ```sh